bmag/emacs-purpose/layouts/FullIde.md

 It is handled by ilist major mode.

-You can handle to the list of definitions in currently opened file using this hotkey definition
+You can get to the list of definitions in currently opened file using this hotkey definition

 ```elisp
 (define-key purpose-mode-map (kbd „C-c C-d“)